a letter from the Vice president of INTERNAL recruitment

 1. How and when do I join a sorority?

 Panhellenic sororities at Lehigh participate in deferred Formal Recruitment, which mean that Recruitment takes place a week before the beginning of the spring semester.
 Registration begins during the fall semester online.
 We recommend that you join a sorority when it is most comfortable for you.
 Most women who participate in Formal Recruitment are first-year students, but sophomores, juniors, and transfer students are more than encouraged to consider joining a sorority.

 2. When will I get more information about sororities?

 During the first two weeks of school, each dorm is assigned a Rho Gamma who will help guide potential new members through the Recruitment process.
 There will also be one event every month to help potential new members become more familiar with the sororities on campus.

-Recommendations are letters from alumnae of a particular sorority, not necessarily those who graduated from Lehigh, in support of the woman participating in recruitment.
-The Lehigh Panhellenic Council does not require recommendation letters in order to participate in recruitment.
+Recommendations are letters from alumnae of a particular sorority, not necessarily those who graduated from Lehigh, in support of one of the woman participating in Formal Recruitment.
+The Lehigh Panhellenic Council does not require recommendation letters in order to participate in Recruitment.
 However, if you still prefer to have relatives or other friends send letters on your behalf, they may be sent directly to the chapter house.

 4. How much does it cost to join a sorority?

 The average cost for a new member living in a dorm ranges from $900 – $2000 per semester.
 This price includes local and national dues, building fund, liability insurance, one-time initiation fees, social dues, and a meal plan.